In 2011, Bozeman Health Deaconess Hospital celebrated a century of commitment,

 new OR suites added, to meet the increased number of surgeries performed

-to Billings for lifesaving treatment.
+had to go to Billings for lifesaving treatment.

+program.
 Surgical Services expanded and a new Perioperative Services (formerly

 Day Surgery) wing was built.
 The Sleep Disorders Center expanded from